Skip to main navigation Skip to search Skip to main content

 Academic Biography

-Jo Irving-Walton is the Principal Lecturer International for the School of Social Sciences, Humanities, and Law at Teesside University (TU).
+Jo Irving-Walton is Principal Lecturer (Learning and Teaching) for the School of Social Sciences, Humanities where she works across UK and transnational provision.
 She is a Principal Fellow of the Higher Education Academy (PFHEA) and a Recognised Leader in Advising (RLA, UKAT).

-Prior to joining TU Jo worked in a variety of educational roles within schools, local authorities and for the Department for Education.
-She also has experience of working internationally and within the private sector.
+Prior to joining TU, Jo worked in a range of educational roles across schools, local authorities, the Department for Education, and the private sector, including international contexts.

-Since joining Teesside University in 2013, Jo has undertaken a range of roles including Principal Lecturer Education (Quality and Partnerships), Principal Lecturer Learning and Teaching and Acting Associate Dean Learining and Teaching.
+Since joining Teesside University in 2013, she has held a number of roles including Principal Lecturer (Education: Quality and Partnerships), Principal Lecturer (International), and Acting Associate Dean (Learning and Teaching).

 Education/Academic qualification